So you’re dreaming about filling your life with freedom, discoveries and travels?

 If you’re looking for something like this for your van, we’ve got a free plan for you!

-Last but not least, the roof of your van is a great place to store things, especially the bigger items, like surfboards, snowboards and bikes.
-It is imperative that you think about safety when building such a storage option, since it could do a lot of damage if not fixed properly or not sturdy enough.
+Last but not least, the roof of your van is a great place to store things or set up the best terrasse in town.
+It is imperative that you think about safety when building a van roof rack to make sure it is sturdy enough for safety.
+We designed a free plan that should help you build your own!

 Camper Van Kitchen Build